 Q2.
 Find out who is responsible for keeping the area around your school clean.
 Write a letter from your class, reporting your findings and suggestions.
 Find out to whom the letter should be written and to which office it should be sent.

 The local municipality is responsible for keeping the area around the school clean.
-So let us write the letter addressing the mayor and sending the letter to local municipal corporation office.
+So let us write the letter addressing the mayor and send the letter to the local Municipal Corporation Office.

 Municipal Corporation of Bangalore

 Subject: Requesting for better cleanliness around the Vidyaniketan School premises.